pieradri/xps_electrolyte_project/0211_benchmark/README.md

 * xyzfile 0 2 opt_modified.xyz
 </pre>

 The "*opt_modified.xyz*" file is a modified version of the previous "*opt.xyz*" where an atomic label is properly changed from the *Z* chemical element to the *Z+1* element.
 Atomic coordinates are left unchanged.
-Please, look at the charge and multiplicity values: if in the "base" calculation we had "**xyzfile 0 1*", with an extra-electron in the Z+1 calculation we will have "**xyz 0 2*"
+Please, look at the charge and multiplicity values: if in the "base" calculation we had "**xyzfile 0 1*", with an extra-electron in the Z+1 calculation we will have "**xyzfile 0 2*"

 ## 4) Core-ionization Δ-SCF
 Orca input: